ethanabrooks/dissertation/bellman-update-networks.typ

 used to train the network.

 === Training with ground-truth values <sec:train-tabular>
-When regressing onto ground-truth values, we simply minimize @eq:loss supplying ground-truth values (computed using tabular policy evaluation) for $QValue^n (Obs^n_t, Act)$.
+When regressing onto ground-truth values, we simply minimize
+@eq:loss-bellman-update-network supplying ground-truth values for $QValue^n
-Since we are able to optimize the value estimates for all actions, we dispense with masking and (recall the discussion in @sec:implementation) and positional encodings.
+(Obs^n_t, Act)$.
+Since we are able to optimize the value estimates for all actions, we dispense with masking (recall the discussion in @sec:implementation) and positional encodings.
 This allows us to train estimates for all states and actions in the sequence simultaneously.
-To evaluate this network we extract the iterative procedure from @alg:eval-bellman-network: we iteratively apply the network first to an initial $QValue$ estimate, then auto-regressively to its own output (after computing $VEst$ estimates from the $QValue$ estimates and the policy logits $Policy(Act|dot.c)$).
+To evaluate this network we adapt the iterative procedure from @alg:eval-bellman-network: we iteratively apply the network first to an initial $QValue$ estimate, then auto-regressively to its own output (after computing value estimates from the Q estimates and the policy logits $Policy(Act|dot.c)$ per @eq:value).
 For details see @alg:eval-tabular.

 #algorithm-figure(
   {